 Yet it’s not a given.

-The top 6 content marketing challenges:
+The top 10 (content) marketing challenges:

-- Measuring the impact of content.
+6. Measuring the ROI of campaigns

 So what makes a content marketer?